Next Employee Appreciation DayFriday, 1 March 2024

-While this is not a public holiday, and businesses and schools are open, many employers choose to give their staff some time off work on this day, to participate in activities with their colleagues.
+This is not a public holiday, so most businesses and schools will remain open.
+Many employers, however, will give their staff some time off work on this day to participate in activities with their colleagues.

 Why is Employee Appreciation Day Celebrated?

 This day is a great day for bosses to show their employees what their strongest abilities are and motivate them with positive reinforcement.
-It has been proven that this type of attitude in the workplace increases job satisfaction and productivity, as people respond well to being encouraged by their bosses.
-It is also a great way for companies to retain their most valuable employees.
+How employees are treated by management and others in their company can affect their motivation.
+According to a Gallup study in 2016, a positive perception of employee engagement can lead to a 21% increase in profitability and a 41% reduction in absenteeism.
+So it is also clearly a great way for companies to retain their most valuable employees.

 History of Employee Appreciation Day

-This day first appeared in a calendar in 1995.
-The calendar was published by Workman Publishing, and it is believed that it was their publisher and founder of Recognition Professional International, Bob Nelson, who came up with the idea for this holiday, in an attempt to get employers to realize the importance of keeping their employees satisfied.
+Workman Publishing published a calendar in 1995 which included Employee Appreciation Day for the first time.
+It is believed that it was the publisher and founder of Recognition Professional International, Bob Nelson, who came up with the idea for this holiday.
+He realized and wanted to share the importance of keeping employees satisfied and happy.

-Some employers choose to give some of the day off to their employees, as sometimes flexibility in schedule has been shown to increase productivity.
-Gifts are also a popular way to show recognition, either in the shape of a gift card, or small upgrades in the office to boost morale.
+Some employers choose to give some of the days off to their employees, as sometimes flexibility in scheduling has been shown to increase productivity.
+Gifts are also a popular way to show recognition, either in the form of a gift card, or small upgrades in the office to boost morale.